wiicode/cybersecurity-framework/bronze-training/supply-chain-security/principles-supply-chain-security/ii-establish-control.md

 -   Be aware of any known gaps in coverage of schemes like Cyber Essentials.
 -   Requiring additional controls to provide assurance about the product or service to be delivered.
 If for example, the contract relates to the development of new software tools, or the manufacturing of components, you will need to specify that the supplier follows best practice in these areas.
--   In cases where a supply chain is delivering a project or asset/facilities management using collaborative digital engineering systems such mitigation methods would not be effective, further guidance is available at….[https://www.cpni.gov.uk/digital-built-assets-and-environments](https://www.cpni.gov.uk/digital-built-assets-and-environments).
+-   In cases where a supply chain is delivering a project or asset/facilities management using collaborative digital engineering systems such mitigation methods would not be effective.
 -   Where a Cloud service is being delivered, you should follow the guidance detailed under Use Case A above.

 ### **Connecting a supplier's systems to yours**